vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

     [INFO] nebula-storaged(02b2091): Running as 26709, Listening on 9779
     ```

+  !!! note

+        After starting Nebula Graph, the port of the `nebula-storaged` process is shown in red.
+Because the `nebula-storaged` process waits for the `nebula-metad` to add the current Storage service during the startup process.
+The Storage works after it receives the ready signal.
+Starting from Nebula Graph 3.0.0, the Meta service cannot directly read or write data in the Storage service that you add in the configuration file.
+The configuration file only registers the Storage service to the Meta service.
+You must run the `ADD HOSTS` command to enable the Meta to read and write data in the Storage service.
+For more information, see [Manage Storage hosts](../4.deployment-and-installation/manage-storage-host.md).

 * If the returned result is similar to the following one, there is a problem.
 You may also go to the [Nebula Graph community](https://discuss.nebula-graph.io/) for help.

     ```bash